 When a ripe raspberry falls off of a cane, it can grow wherever it lands.
 Growth is more likely if the seeds get covered by leaves and other organic matter that can decompose to provide nutrients for the new plant.

 When animals such as birds eat raspberries from a bush, they also help the plant to spread its seeds.
-Some of the seeds will pass through an animal’s body system undigested.
+Some of the seeds will pass undigested through an animal’s body.

 The animal waste then provides an excellent manure to give the new plants a dose of nitrogen and other nutrients for growth!